TirananE/django-polls/README.md

-# django-polls
+# Django Polls Application

-# A basic poll application.

-These polls have 2 question.
+ A basic poll application.These polls have 2 question.
 1. What do you like?
 2. What color do you like?